 Perhaps you might be contemplating a change too?

 Are you also ready for something different?
 If so, where are you in this change process?
 Perhaps some coaching might support you too?
-Why not, take your first step towards making that possible change and get in touch here.
+Why not, take your first step towards making that change and get in touch here.